 Fellow of the Australian College Rural and Remote Medicine (FACRRM)

-Did you gain your Fellowship of the Royal Australian College of Rural and Remote Medicine (FACRRM) by passing the assessment* route in Australia?
+Did you gain your Fellowship of the Royal Australian College of Rural and Remote Medicine (FACRRM) in Australia?
 Please apply now to become a Fellow of the College (FRNZCGP) through the recognition agreement between the RNZCGP and ACRRM.
 All you need to do is complete and return the application form and all the supporting documents.

 Specialist training in recognised countries